 As traffic continues to grow, the need for simpler, more cost-effective pluggable optical modules will become the key to transceiver market development, especially in high-speed and high-density applications like 200G and 400G.
-It makes the transition from 100G to 400G applications easier, and reduces the internal complexity of 400G modules, which is more conducive to the development of 400G.
+It makes the transition from 100G to 400G applications easier and reduces the internal complexity of 400G modules, which is more conducive to the development of 400G.
 At the same time, the fiber count is reduced, which is good for cost-saving.

 Since PAM4 modulation has made single-lane 100G possible, upgrading from 100G to 4x 100G becomes a reality.
 For example, the IEEE leveraged 100GBASE-DR for the 400GBASE-DR4 optical standard.
 The 400GBASE-DR4 could break out into four parallel 100GBASE-DR modules and provide 400G connectivity over 500m.
-With 100G single lambda transceivers, 100G breakout connections from a 400G port is easy.
+With 100G single lambda transceivers, 100G breakout connections from a 400G port are easy.

 The 100G Lambda MSA group also helps upgrade the existing IEEE 400G standards.
-In the existing 400G standards, the 400G transceivers rely on 8 lanes of 50G PAM4 optical signals on the LAN-WDM wavelength grid, which have the same issues as 100GBASE-LR4 explained above.
+In the existing 400G standards, the 400G transceivers rely on 8 lanes of 50G PAM4 optical signals on the LAN-WDM wavelength grid, which has the same issues as 100GBASE-LR4 explained above.
 The number of wavelength channels required and the complexity of the multiplexer and demultiplexer seem costly.
 Realizing such shortcoming, the MSA decided to use 100G per wavelength instead of 50G and use four channels on the CWDM wavelength grid with a wider window of tolerance, which provides a lower-cost path for 400G.